-What is a franchise business definition?
-A ‘franchise’ is a license granted to an independent entrepreneur, a ‘franchisee’ by an established, successful company – ‘a franchisor’.
+A ‘franchise’ is a licence granted to an independent entrepreneur, a ‘franchisee’, by an established, successful company – ‘a franchisor’.

-This license gives the franchisee the right to use the franchisor’s intellectual property and branding, as well as market and then sell its goods and services.
+This licence gives the franchisee the right to use the franchisor’s intellectual property and branding as well as market and then sell its goods or services.

-Business – the franchisee is provided with a proven business model, and operates under the umbrella of the franchisor.
+- Business – the franchisee is provided with a proven business model and operates under the umbrella of the franchisor.
 Their operation must comply with the franchisor’s guidelines at all times.
-You should know that business format franchising is by far the most widely-used type of franchising agreement.
+Business format franchising is by far the most widely-used type of franchising agreement.

 The Responsibilities & Obligations of the Two Parties Explained

 On the other hand, once the franchising agreement has been signed, a franchisor must provide the franchisee with ongoing training and support.
-They’ll also be expected to continue to update their products and services so that their franchisees have a good chance of long term success.
+They will also be expected to continue to update their products and services so that their franchisees have a good chance of long-term success.